SophieOstmeier/UncertainSmallEmpty/README.md

 </ul>
 <ul>
 Abstract:
-Performance metrics for medical image segmentation models are used to measure agreement between the reference annotation and the prediction.
-A common set  of metrics is used in the development of such models to make results more comparable.
-However, there is a mismatch between the distributions in public data  sets and cases encountered in clinical practice.
-Many common metrics fail to measure the impact of this mismatch, especially for clinical data sets containing uncertain, small or empty reference annotation.
-Thus, models may not be validated for clinically meaningful agreement by such metrics.
-Dimensions of evaluating clinical value include independence from reference annotation volume size, consideration of uncertainty of reference annotations, reward of volumetric and/or location agreement and reward of correct classification of empty reference annotations.
-Unlike common public data sets, our in-house data set is more representative (NCCT stroke dataset).
-It contains uncertain, small or empty reference annotations.
-We examine publicly available metrics on the predictions of a deep learning framework in order to identify for which settings common metrics provide clinical meaningful results.
-We compare to a public benchmark data set without uncertain, small or empty reference annotations.
+Performance metrics for medical image segmentation models are used to measure the agreement between the reference annotation and the predicted segmentation.
+Usually, overlap metrics, such as the Dice, are used as a metric to evaluate the performance of these models in order for results to be comparable.
+However, there is a mismatch between the distributions of cases and difficulty level of segmentation tasks in public data sets compared to clinical practice.
+Common metrics fail to measure the impact of this mismatch, especially for clinical data sets that include low signal pathologies, a difficult segmentation task, and uncertain, small, or empty reference annotations.
+This limitation may result in ineffective research of machine learning practitioners in designing and optimizing models.
+Dimensions of evaluating clinical value include consideration of the uncertainty of reference annotations, independence from reference annotation volume size, and evaluation of classification of empty reference annotations.
+We study how uncertain, small, and empty reference annotations influence the value of metrics for medical image segmentation on an in-house data set regardless of the model.
+We examine metrics behavior on the predictions of a standard deep learning framework in order to identify metrics with clinical value.
+We compare to a public benchmark data set (BraTS 2019) with a high-signal pathology and certain, larger, and no empty reference annotations.
+We may show machine learning practitioners, how uncertain, small, or empty reference annotations require a rethinking of the evaluation and optimizing procedures.
 </ul>

 # Installation